 I had a pleasure of reading I Forgot to Die by Khalil Rafati.
 I read the book in a single day, and here are my thoughts.
 The book is an easy read.
 It has a very flow of consciousness kind of vibe so it’s easy to pick up, and reading it was enjoyable.
 At the same time, it’s not some hugely intellectual book - it’s rather simple in prose and sentence structure.

-Usually addiction start with little things, and they are very hard to escape once you’re pushed to the deep end.
-Addiction is supervicious cycle.
+- Usually addiction start with little things, and they are very hard to escape once you’re pushed to the deep end.
+Addiction is super-vicious cycle.
 Maybe it’s perhaps the way we’ve been built?
 If something is good, we go do it over and over.
 My thought on this is that human psychology is deeply rooted in present-focused gains.
-For many animals, the next day isn’t guaranteed for many of them.
+For many animals, the next day isn’t guaranteed.
 So instinctively, we are not used to planning ahead for years, or even months.
-For so long in our history there was no guarantee that we’d even be alive the next day, so all our decisions gravitate towards optimizing for the next X span of minutes.
+So long in our history there was no guarantee that we’d even be alive the next day, so all our decisions gravitate towards optimizing for the next X span of minutes.
 So in terms of addiction, I think you start reinforcing that part of the brain for immediate need and viciously strengthen the neurons that are part of that primitive wiring.

 NO ONE starts out as a full blown addict.
 It creeps on you gradually.
 This principle is the same for life.
 No one becomes fat the next day wake up, or people amass significant amount of wealth when they wake up the next day.
 It’s a gradual process.
 No genius is born one day and the next day comes up with the Theory of Relativity.
 It’s a matter of gradual, slow progress until you look back and say, dang, I’ve come a long way…

 For me, I’d like to ask myself: have I moved the ball forward, farther than it was yesterday?
 That’s all that matters.
 To become better and propel yourself forward.